Averroes Ai Automated Visual inspection software

 Automation & Human-in-the-Loop Workflows

-• Auto-tracking uses ML models to follow objects frame to frame.
+• Auto-tracking to follow objects frame-to-frame

-• Pseudo-labeling lets pre-trained models label frames automatically.
+• Pseudo-labeling from pre-trained models

 Best Practices for Label Consistency and Quality